hidenorly/audioframework/README_AfwIntegrator.md

 # Expected audience of this document

-Expected audience of this document is to integrate this audio framework to your application such as Android audio HAL, Player, General Digital Audio Signal Processing Applications.
+Expected audience of this document is developer who integrates this audio framework to your application such as Android audio HAL, Player, General Digital Audio Signal Processing Applications.

 # How to integrate the audio framework.